prologin/gcc-site/README.md

 ./gccsite/manage.py createsuperuser
 ```
 A fake password and email are completely okay since it's a local dev setup.
-Just renember them to be able to log in the interface.
+Just remember them to be able to log in the interface.
 This allows you to access Django Admin (which is useful to add/modify/view data from the DB
 easily).